 Bridget is the managing editor of South Side Weekly based out of Chicago, Illinois.
 She oversees the content being published through the paper, and works with new writers in developing their journalistic voice.
 She loves covering housing, infrastructure, and local politics.
 When she’s not reporting—a good swim, exploration of a new neighborhood, or creating art is always welcomed.

-This project was partially funded by an Illinois Humanties Action Grant.
+This project was funded in part by an Illinois HUMANITIES Action Grant.

 Special thanks to our additional supporters:

 South Side Weekly

 Special thanks to Kusanya Cafe for providing venue space for our exhibit and events.
 And special thanks to artist John Preus for donating CPS student desks and chairs to the exhibit.